mragsac/BISB-Bootcamp-2020/README.md

 ## Website Organization

 Each day of the Bootcamp is separated into a different folder within this repository.
-There are two types of folders: **presentation** folders (e.g., `intro_presentations/` and `faculty_presentations/`) which contain more administrative information about the program, and **module** folders (e.g., `module1a_bench-to-terminal` and `module1b_genetics-101`) that contain technical information and workshops.
+There are two types of folders: **presentation** folders (e.g., `intro_presentations/`) which contain more general information about the program, and **module** folders (e.g., `module1a_bench-to-terminal` and `module1b_genetics-101`) that contain technical information and workshops.

 ```bash
 BISB-Bootcamp-2020/